Narcissistic Father and Golden Child Daughter Relationship: Traits and Impact

 How does being the golden child daughter affect relationships with siblings in the narcissistic family dynamic?

-Being the favourite child in a narcissistic family may strain sibling bonds and result in jealousy and resentment.
+Being the favorite child in a narcissistic family may strain sibling bonds and result in jealousy and resentment.
 The golden child may be targeted, creating lasting family tension.

 Can a golden child daughter recognize and acknowledge the narcissistic behavior of their father?